 The Saint Louis University Distance Education Office offers multiple resources to help ensure that SLU instructors are designing their courses with accessibility in mind.

 The Americans with Disabilities Act (ADA) and Section 504 of The Rehabilitation Act of 1973 guarantee protection from discrimination and equal access to opportunity for people with disabilities.
 The SLU Online Course Accessibility Checklist (PDF) summarizes criteria for accessibility in online courses at SLU.
 Below are detailed explanations of each checklist item, examples, and a compilation of existing web resources for further information.

 Course Navigation and Design

-Navigation refers to the process of planning, controlling, and recording the movement of a learner from one place to another in the online course.
+Navigation refers to the process of planning, controlling and recording a learner's movement from one place to another in the online course.
 Online course layout and design should facilitate easy and predictable movement through the course and its activities.

 - Design elements are used repetitively, increasing predictability and intuitiveness.

 - Links, files, and icons are labeled with easy-to-understand, descriptive, and meaningful names.